YOSSHUA/Assembly/Notas.md

 <details><summary> RCR (Rotate Carry Right) </summary>
 <p>
-Shifts each bit to the right
+Shifts each bit to the right.

 Copies the Carry flag to the Most significant bit.

 Copies the Least significant bit to the Carry flag.

 </p>